MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/index.md

 ---

 # Microsoft 365 learning pathways
-> [!IMPORTANT]
-> Support.office.com is currently down.
-As a result, support.office.com content in Microsoft 365 Learning Pathways is currently unavailable.
-Engineers are working to restore access.

 Microsoft 365 learning pathways is a customizable, on-demand learning solution designed to increase usage and adoption of Microsoft 365 services in your organization.

 ## On-demand, custom training from Microsoft